atom/git-utils/README.md

 Release the repository and close all file handles it has open.
 No other methods can be called on the `Repository` object once it has been released.

+### Repository.submoduleForPath(path)

+Get the repository for the submodule that the path is located in.

+`path` - The absolute or repository-relative string path.

+Returns a `Repository` or `null` if the path isn't in a submodule.